danielfdickinson/hugoMinimalTestTheme/README.md

 ## Modern Hugo Only (as of 2021-03-17)

-This minimal theme is built using assumptions that require Hugo 0.81.0 or higher.
+This minimal theme is built using assumptions that may require Hugo 0.81.0 or higher.

 ## Usage